|

 approved in Europe, Australia and Canada for the treatment of CKD in cats.

-If you are in the UK, I virtually guarantee you left the vet's clutching a
+If you are in the UK, I virtually guarantee you left the vet's clutching

-tin of prescription food and some Fortekor.
+some therapeutic kidney food and some Fortekor.

 Benazepril is